A Balanced Approach to Wine – and to Life

 RegionCalifornia

-Located near the far north-western edge of Sonoma County, the tiny Fort Ross - Seaview AVA was established in 2012 in order to acknowledge the unique terroir of vineyards planted but a stone’s throw from the Pacific Ocean.
+At the north-western edge of Sonoma County, the tiny Fort Ross - Seaview AVA was established in 2012 to recognize the unique conditions affecting vineyards planted so close to the ocean.
 Cooler temperatures and heavier rainfall as well as thick fogs meant that wine growers did not begin planting here before the 1980s.
 Even now, acreage in the AVA totals less than 600 acres.
-However, the wines produced from vineyards planted on ridges at elevations from 300 - 900 meters have acidity, lightness of touch, and bright flavors we associate with fine Burgundy.
+However, the wines produced from vineyards planted on ridges at elevations from 300 - 900 meters have acidity, minerality, and bright flavors we associate with fine Burgundy.
 Sourced from the high-elevation Martinelli Charles Ranch vineyard, this Chardonnay shows great depth of flavor, length of finish, aromatic complexity, and a fine balance between richness and delicacy.
 David Ramey ferments the grapes in barrel on natural yeasts and ages the wine in mainly neutral French oak casks.
-Jeb Dunnuck described the wine as “vibrant with saline, oceanic minerality, lemon pith, and tarragon.
-The palate is curvy but focused, with green apple, Meyer lemon, delicate oak spice, and mouthwatering acidity.”
+Jeb Dunnuck described the wine as “fresh and lifted with aromas of salted lime, sea spray, agave, and green pineapple.
+On the palate. this medium-bodied white is spritely with notes of crunchy fresh fruit and has a silky soft, stony texture to round out its linear drive.
+It’s fresh with vibrant energy and ripe fruit, white peach, and fresh flowers.”

 Located in Carneros, the Hyde Vineyard is cooled by marine air that flows through the Petaluma Gap.
 Nevertheless, Ramey's Carneros Chardonnays are a little rounder and broader than those from Sonoma.
 Hyde Vineyard Chardonnay never fails to charm with freshness, restrained energy, minerality, and depth.
 The complexity of this Chardonnay derives from the vines that range in age from 11 - 30 years old as well as in clonal diversity.
 65% of the fruit is Old Wente field selection planted in 1997.
 This clone is known for its Burgundian character that tones down the tropical fruit notes.
 Ramey’s efforts here are highly recognized.
 The 2019 made #7 on the Wine Spectator’s top 100, and the 2020 received 100 points from the Wine Enthusiast!